IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/overview.md

 Part name | Description
 ---------|------------
-`target` | The encapsulated igc-input that holds the list of selected options.
+`input` | The main input field.
-`clear-icon` | A clear-icon wrapper that renders content inside the suffix wrapper.
+`clear-icon` | The clear icon wrapper.
-`toggle-icon` | A toggle-icon wrapper that renders content inside the suffix wrapper.
+`toggle-icon` | The toggle icon wrapper.
-`helper-text` | A helper-text wrapper that renders content below the target input.
-`list-wrapper` | A list- wrapper that holds the filter-input and the `ComboList` component.
+`helper-text` | The helper text wrapper.
+`list-wrapper` | The list of options wrapper.
 `filter-input` | A wrapper that holds the igc-input used for filtering.
-`search-input` | The encapsulated igc-input that holds the filter value.
+`search-input` | The search input field.
 `case-icon`   | A case-icon wrapper that renders content inside the suffix of the filter-input.
-`empty` | A wrapper that holds the content of the empty list.
+`empty` | The container holding the empty content.
-`group-header` | A wrapper that holds the text content of the group headers.
+`group-header` | Represents each header in the list of options.
-`list` | A wrapper that holds the list of combo options.
+`list` | The list of options box.
-`item` | An item-wrapper that holds the content of the combo items.
+`item` | Represents each item in the list of options.
-`selected` | A wrapper that holds the content of the combo selected items.
+`selected` | Appended to the item parts list when the item is selected.
-`active` | A wrapper that holds the content of the combo active items.
+`active` | Appended to the item parts list when the item is active.
+`checkbox` | Represents each checkbox of each list item.
+`checkbox-indicator` | Represents the checkbox indicator of each list item.
+`checked` | Appended to checkbox parts list when checkbox is checked.

 <code-view style="height: 380px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"